310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 {% bubble Kanata frownshake %}
 yes, it is sad, isn’t it? i do not recall having brought you up to Behave this way, you know~?

-but it cannot be helped. after all, this is likely to be a Rebellious phase that came a little late.
+but it is what it is. after all, this is likely to be a Rebellious phase that came a little late.
 {% endbubble %}

 {% bubble Tetora awkward0 %}